France

 LGBTQI+ people

-LGBTQI+ persons are separated from other prisoners
+LGBTQI+ people are separated from others

 in most cases